Issues of immigration and foreign nationals in Iceland are primarily the responsibility of two ministries and a number of public agencies.

 The Ministry of Justice handles tasks concerning applicants for international protection, border control, Schengen co-operation etc.

-The Ministry of Welfare is responsible for immigration and refugees once they have been granted international protection in Iceland.
+The Ministry of Social Affairs is responsible for immigration and refugees once they have been granted international protection in Iceland.

 The principal objective of the Act on Foreign Nationals, No. 80/2016, is to ensure humanitarian and effective handling of matters concerning foreign nationals in Iceland by the authorities.
 The Act on Foreign Nationals clarifies the legal status and ensures legal certainty in dealing with foreign nationals arriving in or departing from Iceland, applying for a residence permit or residing in Iceland.
 Different rules apply to the arrival and stay of persons in Iceland depending upon the purpose of their stay and whether they come from an EEA state or other country.
 As a general rule, foreign nationals require a work and residence permit in order to work in Iceland.